mollyjones2023/ghibli-simulacrum/3-hill-of-youth/3-world-emporium/whisper-heart.md

-## Emporium from the Studio Ghibli film Whisper of the Heart
+## Chikyu-ya antique shop from the Studio Ghibli film Whisper of the Heart
 ![Emporium](emporium.jpeg)
 ### [Return to World Emporium]()